itaisteinherz/netoani.com/content/blog/cool-new-python-typing-features/index.md

 description: Interesting typing features released in Python 3.8 and later, which you can use today to find more bugs during development and ship better code.
 ---

-TODO: Add Python version in which each feature was added.
+TODO:

+- Add `TypeVar` introduction
+- Add prerequisites to intro
-TODO: Add note about `Any` vs. `object` - https://stackoverflow.com/a/39817126
+- Maybe add note about `Any` vs. `object` - https://stackoverflow.com/a/39817126
-TODO: Mention @overload?
+- Maybe mention `@overload`?
+- Maybe write about `Protocol`

 ## Introduction